 - Lifestyle changes are important in preventing attacks and managing the condition.
 Measures include losing weight, limiting foods and beverages with a high purine content, and limiting alcohol.

-Gout is a painful and common type of arthritis.
+Gout is a metabolic disorder that causes a painful and common type of arthritis.
 It is caused when there is too much uric acid in the blood.
 This is called hyperuricemia.
 Uric acid is a breakdown product of normal metabolism in the body and is normally excreted through urine.
 Buildup of uric acid results in needlelike crystals forming in the joints, soft tissues, and organs.

 Cases of gout have increased in recent years.
 This increase is likely due to an aging population, dietary and lifestyle changes, the rising incidence of obesity, greater use of medicines, such as diuretics (water pills), all of which can lead to a high uric acid level in the body.